goatcorp/plugin-platform/README.md

 so certain features like schema-level permissions are not possible.
 These should instead be implemented through denormalization and application-level permissions.

 A migration should be generated in a new `migrations` folder.
-Move this inter the corresponding package in the `pkg` directory.
+Move this into the corresponding package in the `pkg` directory.
 Migrations can be applied by running:
 ```sh
 cd server